-Clicking the handle at the bottom of the interface opens an options panel with the following options:
+Clicking the handle at the bottom of the interface opens an options panel:

-- Add Allows you to add COM groups or individual COM components to COM Protection list. - Edit Allows you to edit the COM Class. - Remove Deletes the currently highlighted COM group or individual COM component from the COM Protection list. - Groups Opens the Manage COM Groups interface that allows you to edit pre-defined COM groups and define new groups for inclusion in COM Protection list.
+- Add Allows you to add COM groups or individual COM components to COM Protection list. - Edit Allows you to edit the COM Class. - Remove Deletes the currently highlighted COM group or individual COM component from the COM Protection list.